tarabusk/speervi/README.md

 STEP 1 : Download the files to your server
-STEP 2 : Create a database and add the tables declared below STEP 3 : DataBase parametres connexion and URL of the application have to be added in the ** constantes.php ** file

- Restricted acces : Modify .htaccess file (decomment lines and add replace the url)  and add password and id in repertoire_protege/.htpasswd file
+STEP 2 : Create a database and add the tables declared below STEP 3 : DataBase parametres connexion and URL of the application have to be added in the ** constantes.php ** file STEP 4 : If you need Restricted acces, Modify .htaccess file (decomment lines and add replace the url) and add password and id in : repertoire_protege/.htpasswd file

 */
 -- ***--------------------**